 STEP TWO: Cleaning The Unit

 One issue is that people are not cleaning and changing their filters.
 We’ve discussed the importance of changing your furnace filter with the seasons, it’s also important to wash and clean your AC.
 Using an AC-safe cleaner that you can buy at your local hardware store you can gently clean your AC by finishing with a hose wash.
 They do make brushes that allow you to clean the fins a bit more in-depth but be warned that the fins are quite fragile and can bend easily and break.
-Along with cleaning the unit in the off-season, it’s a good idea to cover the fan, in Michigan where Fall produces leaves and Winter produces heavy snow protecting the opening of the unit will help prolong the life of your AC.
+Along with cleaning your AC unit in the off-season, it’s a good idea to cover the fan, in Michigan where Fall produces leaves and Winter produces heavy snow protecting the opening of the unit will help prolong the life of your AC.
 Not all AC’s look like the unit pictured to the left, some have a metal case that completely covers the fins.
 This doesn’t mean those units stay clean all year, grass from mowing, dirt, and debris can still get inside those units as well.
 Cleaning those might be a bit more tricky, removing the shell can be hard, and calling an All Seasons professional to service and clean it might be the best way (if you are not comfortable) to do the process.
 Cleaning is just one part of the AC tune-up process.

 Step Three: Don’t Block Your Unit